Pediatric Radiology Fellowship Program

 Clinical Meetings:

-The fellow will be involved in many multidisciplinary rounds including pediatric emergency, respiratory, gastrointestinal, surgical, MSK and neuro critical care, to discuss interesting cases and issues related to diagnostic imaging in their specialties.
+The fellow will be involved in many multidisciplinary rounds including pediatric emergency, respiratory, gastrointestinal, surgical, cardiac, MSK and neuro critical care, to discuss interesting cases and issues related to diagnostic imaging in their specialties.

 Radiology Rounds: